 As we sink into the sofa and pop the TV on, we're usually thinking about what to watch, rather than how much our viewing habits add to our energy bill.
-Opting for an energy efficient TV is a small change we can make to help reduce our electricity bills, so it's worth doing your research and checking the specs before making the investment.
+Opting for an energy efficient TV is a small change we can make to help reduce our electricity bills and lower our household's environmental impact, so it's worth doing your research and checking the specs before making the investment.

 Luckily there are plenty of energy efficient TVs around so we've gathered a list of options to help you save energy, and money.